 Attendees, most of whom have intellectual property backgrounds, included senior vice president of major corporations, professors, PhDs, heads of government and members of the judiciary enjoyed catching up with old friends and meeting new ones over cocktails, Bingo and related shop talk.

 Chapter leaders are busy planning the next event at the SDNY courthouse, where attendees will get to hear from and mingle with women on the bench.

 Thank you to the chapter leaders: Naomi Waltman, SVP & Associate GC at CBS; Laura Sheridan, Senior Patent Counsel at Google; Carolyn Blankenship, SVP, Associate GC – IP at Thomson Reuters; Caren Khoo, Associate GC at Verizon; Dr. Kassie Helm, Counsel at Simpson Thacher & Bartlett; Allison Hoch Altersohn, Partner at King & Spalding; Lisa Knight; VP and Senior IP Counsel at Amex.
 And a special thanks to Dr. Helm for providing the event recap and photos.

 About ChIPs Chapters

-ChIPs currently has nine chapters in the United States and abroad.
+ChIPs currently has a dozen chapter in the United States and abroad.
 Each chapter represents a local community of individuals dedicated to furthering the ChIPs mission of advancing and connecting women who work at the intersection of technology, law and government.